 Per the 1880 Census for East Earl Township in Lancaster County, PA;

 The next entry in dwelling 431 on pg.
-172 is the household is the of Michael Wolf, consisting of: Michael Wolf (64), Lydia (60), Ann (20), Mary (21), Issac (18), and Catharine (71) listed as sister and feeble.
-These are the parents of Lazarus Wolf, who is listed in the same census on page 176.
+172 is the household is the of Michael WOLF, consisting of: Michael WOLF (64), Lydia (60), Ann (20), Mary (21), Isaac (18), and Catharine (71) listed as sister and feeble.
+These are the parents of Lazarus WOLF, who is listed in the same census on page 176.

-In my head, I wondered how John J. Stover would have met Mary Ida Wolf.
-I suspect that she would visit her grandparents, Michael and Lydia, and in the course of this visiting had opportunity to meet the neighbors on the next farm and their kids - the John B. Stovers, including son John J. Stover.
+In my head, I wondered how John J. STOVER would have met Mary Ida WOLF.
+I suspect that she would visit her grandparents, Michael and Lydia, and in the course of this visiting had opportunity to meet the neighbors on the next farm and their kids - the John B. STOVER family, including son John J. STOVER.
 I seriously doubt I will ever know for sure, but this is a reasonable guess.

 Wednesday, March 4, 2015